The summer is a high time for the Colorado construction industry. June and July are also when construction workers are getting hurt most often.

 How are construction workers getting hurt?

-Getting struck by objects or moving parts, being caught by machinery, and lifting-related mishaps lead to the largest number of accidents.
+Getting struck by objects or moving parts, falling or lifting leads to the largest number of accidents.
 Other frequent causes of claims include cuts and burns, slips and falls, and motor vehicle accidents.
-Strains, contusions, sprains and lacerations are the top injuries reported on both days.
+Contusions, strains, lacerations, sprains and punctures are the top injuries reported on both days.
 Read on to find out more about why these injuries are taking place and what you can do to help.

 Motor vehicle accidents

-Motor vehicle accidents increase in number because more construction workers are on the road in the summer, road construction is up and overall traffic increases due to tourism.
-Wearing seatbelts, obeying speed limits and avoiding distractions such as texting while driving improve driver safety.
+Motor vehicle accidents increase in numbers because more construction workers are on the road in the summer, road construction is up, and overall traffic increases due to tourism.
+Wearing seatbelts, obeying speed limits and avoiding distractions like texting while driving improve driver safety.

-Lifting injuries are often caused by using improper techniques or not seeking assistance from others with heavy or awkward lifts.
-Lack of experience at a work site can worsen these problems, so demonstrate proper lifting techniques, such as:
+Lifting injuries are often caused by using improper technique or not seeking assistance from others with heavy or awkward lifts.
+Lack of experience at a worksite can worsen these problems, so demonstrate proper lifting techniques, such as:

 - Keep backs straight